-Then, ensure that your walls are properly prepared by carefully removing any old wall covering or flaky paint and then washing the walls down with sugar soap, to remove any greasy marks or dirt.
+Once you have the paper ready to go it’s time to start prep.
+Ensure that your walls are properly prepared by carefully removing any old wall covering or flaky paint.
+Fill and sand any cracks or imperfections to ensure a good base.
+Next wash the walls down with sugar soap, to remove any greasy marks or dirt.

 Make sure walls are smooth, clean and perfectly dry, before you begin to hang your wallpaper.

 Mix the wallpaper paste, following the instructions.
+Where you will paste will depend on the type of paper you are working with.
 If your wallpaper isn’t of the super-easy paste-the-wall variety, use a pasting table and pasting brush to apply paste to the length of paper, working from the centre outwards and making sure the edges are covered.
 Avoid getting paste on the printed side.

 Loosely fold both ends of the cut length of wallpaper into the centre, pasted sides together (without creasing it), before loosely folding in half again.
 This prevents the paste from drying out before you hang the wallpaper, allowing you to prepare two or three lengths at a time.

 With modern wallpapers you will paste the wall directly.
 For this process the experts advise, ‘Apply the paste liberally to the wall, ideally with a roller (it’s quicker).
 You can paste over the plumb line and make sure you apply paste a couple of centimetres wider than the wallpaper you are about to hang.’

 ‘This means you can hang the second “drop” of wallpaper without worrying about applying paste over the first “drop”’.

 As you hang the paper, whether from the roll or pre-cut lengths, lightly brush into place as you go move downwards towards the skirting board.